-IIIItiai() Returns true during the intrianzation phase and false otherwise [thereby triggering a time event at the beginning of a simulation]. terminal() Returns true at the end of a successful analysis [thereby ensuring an event at the end of successful simulation]. noEvent(expr) Real elementary relations within expr are taken lit- erally, i.e., no state or time event is triggered.
+The following event-related operators with function syntax are supported.
+The operators noEvent, pre, edge, and change, are vectorizable according to section 12.4.6 initial() Returns true during the initialization phase and false otherwise [thereby triggering a time event at the beginning of a simulation]. terminal() Returns true at the end of a successful analysis [thereby ensuring an event at the end of successful simulation]. noEvent(expr) Real elementary relations within expr are taken lit- erally, i.e., no state or time event is triggered.
 See also section 3.7.3.2 and section 8.5. smooth(p, expr) If $p >= 0$ smooth(p,expr) returns expr and states that expr is p times continuously differentiable, i.e.: expr is continuous in all real variables appearing in the expression and all partial derivatives with respect to all appearing real variables exist and are contin- uous up to order p.
 The argument p should be a scalar integer parameter expression.
 The only al- lowed types for expr in smooth are: real expressions, arrays of allowed expressions, and records contain- ing only components of allowed expressions.
 See also section 3.7.3.2.

-sample(start, interval) Returns true and triggers time events at time instants start + iinterval (i=0,1,), and is only true during the first event iteration at those times.
+Returns true and triggers time events at time instants start + iinterval (i=0,1,), and is only true during the first event iteration at those times.
 At event iterations after the first one at each event and during continuous integration the operator always returns false.
 The starting time start and the sample interval interval must be parameter expressions and need to be a subtype of Real or Integer.
-The sample interval interval must be a positive number. pre(y) Returns the "left limit" $y(t^{\text{pre}})$ of variable $y(t)$ at a time instant t .
-At an event instant, $y(t^{\text{pre}})$ is the value of y after the last event iteration at time instant t (see comment below).
-The $\text{pre}()$ operator can be applied if the following three conditions are fulfilled simultaneously: (a) variable y is either a subtype of a simple type or is a record component, (b) y is a discrete-time expression (c) the operator is not applied in a function class.
+The sample interval interval must be a positive number.
+Returns the "left limit" $y(t^{\text{pre}})$ of variable $y(t)$ at a time instant t.
+At an event instant, $y(t^{\text{pre}})$ is the value of y after the last event iteration at time instant $t$ (see comment below).
+The pre() operator can be applied if the following three conditions are fulfilled simultaneously: (a) variable $y$ is either a subtype of a simple type or is a record component, (b) y is a discrete-time expression (c) the operator is $not$ applied in a function class.
 [Note: This can be applied to continuous-time variables in when-clauses, see section 3.8.3 for the definition of discrete-time expression.]
-The first value of $\text{pre}(y)$ is determined in the initialization phase.
-See also section 3.7.3.1. edge(b) Is expanded into (b and not pre(b)) for Boolean variable b.
-The same restrictions as for the pre() operator apply (e.g. not to be used in function classes). change(v) Is expanded into (v<>pre(v)).
-The same restrictions as for the pre() operator apply. reinit(x, expr) In the body of a when clause, reinitializes x with expr at an event instant. x is a scalar or array Real variable that is implicitly defined to have StateSelect.always [so must be selected as a state, and it is an error, if this is not possible]. expr needs to be type-compatible with x.
+The first value of pre(y) is determined in the initialization phase.
+See also section 3.7.3.1.
+Is expanded into (b and not pre(b)) for Boolean variable b.
+The same restrictions as for the pre() operator apply (e.g. not to be used in function classes).
+Is expanded into (v<>pre(v)).
+The same restrictions as for the pre() operator apply.
+In the body of a when clause, reinitializes x with expr at an event instant. x is a scalar or array Real variable that is implicitly defined to have StateSelect.always [so must be selected as a state, and it is an error, if this is not possible]. expr needs to be type-compatible with x.
 The reinit operator can only be applied once for the same variable - either as an individual variable or as part of an array of variables.
 It can only be applied in the body of a when clause in an equation section.
-See also section 8.3.6.
+See also sec-